 If you have problems finding a package, check on the chocolatey website here.

-Note: ChocolateStore may report errors, however if it downloaded a .nupkg + payload file (e.g. .msi or .exe) then it is worth trying it anyway.
+Note: ChocolateStore may report errors, if it failed to download a one or more of the payload files (e.g. .msi or .exe).

 For example, ChocolateStore reports errors with Skype, but it still works if you use the .nupkg and the folder containing the .msi.

 Tip: Skype also requires some DLLs for Win10, so you need to also install vc_redist from here, copy it to the CHOCBOX folder on your E2B drive and install it using %systemdrive%\DRIVERS\CHOCBOX\vc_redist.x86.exe /q /norestart in your MyStartUp.cmd file.

 2. Repeat for all apps that you want to install.

 3. Copy the contents of the C:\DRIVERS\CHOCBOX folder to the E2B drive's \_ISO\WINDOWS\INSTALL\APPS\CHOCBOX folder.